adion81/CSharpHalloweenHackAThon/RULES.md

 Halloween Hack-a-thon

-1. Create 3 different heros that inherit the abstract hero class: Attack, Shield, Health.
+1. Create 3 different heroes that inherit the abstract hero class: Attack, Shield, Health.
     a.
 Attack type: High attack and low to mid shield and health.
     b.
 Shield type: High sheild and low to mid attack and health.
     c.
 Health type: High health and low to mid attack and shield.